 Christ In Context

 Let’s first go back and re-examine what really happened to mankind, as a species, in the Garden of Eden.
-This probe will explain much about why we do what we do and why we are the way we are.
+This early probe will explain much about why we do what we do and why we are the way we are.
 And, it will explain much about the role of Christ as our Savior.

 The early existence of Adam and Eve was nothing less than precisely what we have been talking about in this writing - a wonderful friendship with their Creator.
-It was a beautifully uncomplicated – though, by no means, unsophisticated - daily walk with their Creator.
+It was a beautifully uncomplicated – though, by no means, unsophisticated - daily walk with Him.
 It was an easy, unforced companionship which was truly fulfilling to both God and man.

 And, there was,